-The Companies' exposure to liquidity risk is considered to be very low since they maintain a high level of liquid assets to meet their liabilities.
-Furthermore, as indicated in the below table, should the need arise, 33% of the company's assets are immediately available with another 33% is available within a short notice.
+The Companies' exposure to liquidity risk is considered to be very low since they maintain a high level of liquid assets to meet their liabilities and its investment consist of term deposits with a short duration.
+Furthermore, as indicated in the below table, should the need arise, 44% of the company's assets are immediately available with another 15% are available within a short notice.